 (Photos of some fakes are below)

-Unfortunately, fake Extrema Ratio knives are being offered on eBay, Amazon.com, and several online stores.
+Unfortunately, fake Extrema Ratio knives are being offered on eBay, Amazon.com, and many other online stores.
 (Fake copies of other brands of knives are also for sale.)
 If the seller doesn't guarantee the authenticity of the knife, take a second hard look.
 Many of the fake Extrema Ratios are made in Asia but will display the Extrema Ratio name on the blade and say that they are "Made in Italy".
 Also, if the price is low for an Extrema Ratio knife (or any other brand), the knife is probably a knockoff.

 Do not bother looking for a "Made in China" (or other Asian countries) on the knife, on the authentic-looking inserts, or the box since the fakes give no indication of being made anywhere other than Italy.
 The fakes even have fake serial numbers.

 I recently came across a Chinese website that sold an almost complete inventory of "Extrema Ratio" knives.
 You could buy one, or more, for extremely low prices and the more you bought, the cheaper they were.

 I see fakes offered indicating that Extrema Ratio knives are now being made in China.
 NOT TRUE.
 Extrema Ratio knives are only made in Italy.